o19s/hangry/README.md

 # hangry
-Hangry is an attempt to do Approximate Nearest Neighbors in Lucene search using just terms in the inverted index, where normal query-time term search can perform ANN
+Hangry is an attempt to do Approximate Nearest Neighbors in Lucene search using just terms in the inverted index and standard Lucene queries.

 **This is very experimental code**, and a work in progress.
 Though we welcome your testing and input to make a less of a work in progress!
 For a "demo" see [this test](https://github.com/o19s/hangry/blob/master/src/test/java/com/o19s/hangry/VectorFieldTest.java#L114)